smblott-github/intent_radio/README.md

 --------

 I haven't figured out the details of putting *Intent Radio* onto the Play Store yet.
-So, for the moment, the download is [here](http://smblott.org/intent_radio/).
+So, for the moment, the download is on the GitHub project's [release page](https://github.com/smblott-github/intent_radio/releases).

 Or, of course, you can build the app yourself.